Early life and career of Thomas Jefferson: Virginia state legislator and Governor

 In early June 1781, Cornwallis dispatched a 250-man cavalry force commanded by Banastre Tarleton on a secret expedition to capture Governor Jefferson and members of the Assembly at Monticello.
 Tarleton hoped to surprise Jefferson, but Jack Jouett, a captain in the Virginia militia, thwarted the British plan by warning the governor and members of the Assembly.
 Jefferson and his family escaped and fled to Poplar Forest, his plantation to the west.
 Tarleton did not allow looting or destruction at Monticello by his troops.

-By contrast, when Lord Cornwallis and his sizeable number of troops later occupied Elkhill, a smaller estate of Jefferson's on the James River in Goochland County, they stripped it of resources and left it in ruins.
-According to a letter by Jefferson about Elkhill, British troops destroyed all his crops, burned his barns and fences, slaughtered or drove off the livestock, seized usable horses, cut the throats of foals and, after setting fires, left the plantation a waste.
-They captured 27 slaves and held them as prisoners of war.
-At least 24 died in the camp of diseases, a chronic problem for prisoners and troops in an era of poor sanitation.
+By contrast, when British forces led by Lord Cornwallis subsequently occupied Elkhill, a smaller estate owned by Jefferson on the James River in Goochland County, Virginia, they looted and burnt the plantation.
+According to a letter written by Jefferson on July 16, 1788, Cornwallis used Elkhill during the ten-day occupation as a temporary headquarters; during those ten days, his men burnt all crops of corn and tobacco on the plantation in addition to its barns and fences, took all cattle, sheep, and hogs in Elkhill as sustenance, and carried off all horses capable of military service along with putting down foals too young to be useful.
+They also captured 27 slaves owned by Jefferson as prisoners of war, 24 of which subsequently died of smallpox or epidemic typhus.

 Jefferson believed his gubernatorial term had expired in June, and he spent much of the summer with his family at Poplar Forest.
 The members of the General Assembly had quickly reconvened in June 1781 in Staunton, Virginia across the Blue Ridge Mountains.
 They voted to reward Jouett with a pair of pistols and a sword, but considered an official inquiry into Jefferson's actions, as they believed he had failed his responsibilities as governor.

 The inquiry ultimately was dropped, yet Jefferson insisted on appearing before the lawmakers in December to respond to charges of mishandling his duties and abandoning leadership at a critical moment.
 He reported that he had believed it understood that he was leaving office and that he had discussed with other legislators the advantages of Gen. Thomas Nelson, a commander of the state militia, being appointed the governor.

 (The legislature did appoint Nelson as governor in late June 1781.)

 Jefferson was a controversial figure at this time, heavily criticized for inaction and failure to adequately protect the state in the face of a British invasion.
 Even on balance, Jefferson had failed as a state executive, leaving his successor, Thomas Nelson, Jr. to pick up the pieces.

 He was not re-elected again to office in Virginia.